The Kowloon Walled City Park is a remnant of one of Hong Kong’s historical and notorious landmarks – The Kowloon Walled City.

 Kowloon Walled City Park Entrance

-Kowloon Walled City Park Pictures
+Kowloon Walled City Park in Pictures

-Today, the site of the Kowloon Walled City is beautiful park with remnants from the former city.
+Today, the site of the Kowloon Walled City is a beautiful park with remnants from the former city.
 The park is divided into smaller zones.
 I’d say, budget an hour to see the entire park.
 My favourite part of the park was the Chess Garden and Garden of the Chinese Zodiacs.

 Hope you enjoyed this post.
 Please feel free to share it on a social media platform of your choice.